20/04/2017 12.00 p.m.

 Aftershock shaking forecasts

-The maps show the probability of MM7 shaking within the aftershock region, which includes Wellington.
-Over the next year the probability of MM7 shaking around the wider Kaikoura/northern area.
+The maps show the probability of MM7 shaking within the aftershock region and a zoom into the Wellington area.
+Over the next year the probability of MM7 shaking around the wider Kaikoura area is around 25%.
 In comparison, the probability of MM7 shaking in the Wellington area is around 3% (dark blue) in the next year.
 While this probability is considerably lower in Wellington than in the areas around Kaikoura, it is possible for shaking similar to what occurred during the mainshock to happen again in Wellington.

 Christchurch's aftershock probabilities are not greatly affected by the magnitude 7.8 Kaikoura earthquake.
 The most recent update of the Christchurch aftershock probabilities are here.
 We update the Christchurch aftershock probabilities annually, as now they do not change much from month to month.